 by DP&E. The submissions report for this stage is provided in Appendix A

-Stage 2b will include a revised design to reduce the footprint and visual impact of the Trelawney and Wilson permanent support facilities.
-Targeted consultation with directly impacted residents and property owners will be carried out when the design proposal has been prepared.
+Stage 2b includes a revised design to reduce the footprint and visual impact of the Trelawney and Wilson permanent support facilities.
+Targeted consultation with directly impacted residents and property owners is underway.